sgmurphy/wordpress-plugins/image-optimization/readme.txt

 **FEATURES**

 * **Image formats supported** include JPEG, PNG, WebP, and GIF.
+* **Works in the background**: The only plugin in the category that optimizes your images in the background, without you having to stay on the page during optimization.
 * **Resize large images**: The user can select the maximum pixel width in which images will be created if they exceed the dimension selected. (default value set to 1920px)
 * **2 compression levels**:  Lossless - highest quality with minimal compression; Lossy - maximum compression with somewhat reduced quality.
 * **ptimize on upload**: Trigger optimization automatically whenever a new image is uploaded.